Quansight/Quansight-website/apps/labs/posts/lets-make-pygments-accessible.md

 Themes… everyone has their personal preferences when it comes to colors and fonts.
 Because let’s face it, we all have spent some time trying to change or create our own theme for our operating system, terminals, and IDEs.
 But what happens when preferences create inaccessible tools?
 And how do you fix it?

-Creating themes is HARD enough, and checking whether a theme has proper contrast may be unfamiliar to people less aware of accessibility needs.
-Additionally, there is not a single “correct” answer, so we need multiple theming options.
+Creating themes is HARD enough, and checking whether a theme has proper contrast may be unfamiliar to people less aware of accessibility needs and standards.
+Additionally, there is no “correct” answer, so we need multiple theming options.

 `Pygments` is a very popular package for syntax highlighting and is the default backend for a lot of packages.
 JupyterLab, a project [we have worked to improve a breadth of accessibility issues](https://jupyter-a11y.netlify.app/) with, also uses Pygments as its syntax highlighting backend.
 This means that all your notebook cells, terminals, advanced settings editors, or any time you open a document in JupyterLab, you are interacting with potential color issues.
 Knowing that JupyterLab is far from the only project that could benefit from accessibility-considerate syntax highlighting, we created our own package named `accessible-pygments` to host themes that already had accessible and WCAG compliant colors.
 To date, this includes [Eric Bailey’s a11y-syntax-highlighting themes](https://github.com/ericwbailey/a11y-syntax-highlighting) and [Tania Allard’s pitaya smoothie theme](https://github.com/trallard/pitaya_smoothie).